-Huawei CEO Richard Yu spoke to TechRadar at MWC 2018 and revealed the company is working on a third iteration of its smartwatch, but he doesn't know yet when it'll be ready for release.
+Huawei CEO Richard Yu spoke to TechRadar at MWC 2018 and revealed the company is working on a third iteration of its smartwatch, but he doesn't know yet when it will be ready for release.

 While we wait, we've put together a wish-list for what we want to see.
 Before that though, here’s everything we’ve heard or suspect about when the Huawei Watch 3 might launch, and what it might feature.